 Not sure what this is all about?
 This is a report on one of the property candidates for our crowdfunding campaign to create a co-owned co-operative coliving space!

-- complex of huge buildings straddling a (burbling!) stream, with terraced garden
+- complex of 3 huge buildings straddling a stream, with large terraced garden

 - in a quiet little valley at the edge of town, and a natural park

 - generous common spaces across over 12 rooms, plus outside

 - rentals at €500 (mid-season) inclusive of utilities, coworking (and more); comparable to flatshares in Lisbon and beating almost all other EU coliving spaces

 - first building (left) is easy to convert as is formed concrete

 - many of the rooms will be naturally cool

 - walking distance (20mins) to station, town centre and closest shop